lpviray/dynamic-twitter-app/README.md

 # dynamic-twitter-app
- This is an interactice twitter clone that dynamically renders two different user profiles from Mock JSON by manipulating the search query of the web page.
+This is an interactive twitter clone based on Twitter's 2023 dark mode UI design.
+The goal of the project was to demonstrate the ability to dynamically render two different user profiles from Mock JSON by manipulating the search query of the web page.
+Visitors of the website can add ?user=user1 to the end of the URL to load Elon Musk's user data to the web page.
+However, adding ?user=user2 to the end of the URL will load in Bill Gates's user data instead.<br/>

+ The live webpage can be viewed at: [https://lpviray.github.io/dynamic-twitter-app/](https://lpviray.github.io/dynamic-twitter-app/)

- Additional features include:
+# Additional Features

- • Scrollable layout
+ • Scrollable layout<br/>
- • Dynamic tab selector
+ • Dynamic tab selector<br/>
- • Back button for switching between both user profiles
+ • Back button for switching between both user profiles<br/>
- • Responsive follow/unfollow button
+ • Responsive follow/unfollow button<br/>
- • Responsive like button
+ • Responsive like button<br/>
- • Responsive share button that includes a confirmation notification
+ • Responsive share button that includes a confirmation notification<br/>
- • Clickable pictures to enlarge
+ • Clickable pictures to enlarge<br/>
- • Clickable external web links to navigate to
+ • Clickable external web links to navigate to<br/>

- Technologies used to create the project include:
+ # Technologies Used
- • HTML5
+ • HTML5<br/>
- • CSS
+ • CSS<br/>
- • JavaScript
+ • JavaScript<br/>
- • jQuery
+ • jQuery<br/>
- • Toastr
+ • Toastr<br/>
- • GitHub
+ • GitHub<br/>